-This Singapore Prospectus is a replacement prospectus lodged with the Authority on 20 May 2025.
-This Singapore Prospectus replaces the previous Singapore Prospectus for the Fund that was registered with the Authority on 28 February 2025 (the "Registered Singapore Prospectus").
+This Singapore Prospectus is a replacement prospectus lodged with the Authority on 11 July 2025.
+This Singapore Prospectus replaces the previous Singapore Prospectus for the Fund that was registered with the Authority on 28 February 2025 (the "Registered Singapore Prospectus"), as replaced by the replacement prospectus lodged with the Authority on 20 May 2025.
 This Singapore Prospectus shall be valid for a period of 12 months from the date of the Registered Singapore Prospectus (up to and including 27 February 2026) and shall expire on 28 February 2026.